Central Park Engagement New York in Autumn

-During the last week of October Lindsey and I flew out to New York for a week of birthday celebrations and to photograph an Autumn-inspired Central Park bridal editorial.
+During the last week of October, Lindsey and I flew out to New York for a week of birthday celebrations and to photograph a Central Park engagement.
 We had been planning the details of our trip and brainstorming ideas back and forth with the team of local artists we were collaborating with the month leading up to the trip.
-Being that we were going to be working on Halloween weekend and the trees in the park were already changing color from a vibrant green to brilliant shades of yellow and orange we knew that the palette we would be working with was going to be different shades of deep oranges, reds and greens.

-Once hair and makeup finished we had our model slip into the first dress of the day and we headed out.
-It was a brisk day in the middle of Fall but the weather was absolutely perfect and the crowds of New York were fortunately at a lull for the day.
-We were staying on the Upper West Side and just blocks from the park so as we made our way over to the first location of the day we stopped to capture a few frames along the way.
+Once hair and makeup concluded, the model slip into the first dress of the day, then we headed out.
+It was a brisk day in the middle of Fall, but the weather was perfect — and the crowds of New York were fortunately at a lull for the day.
+We were staying on the Upper West Side, just blocks from the park.
+We made our way over to the first location of the day we stopped to capture a few frames along the way.

 As seen in Magnolia Rouge.

 Styling | Studio Collette